shpongledsummer/atmospheric-weather-card/README.md

 ## Technical Features
 * **Triple-Layer Canvas Engine:** Uses dedicated background, middle, and foreground layers to create a sense of depth between weather effects and your home image.
 * **Organic Cloud Generation:** Uses a custom generator to create unique, non-repeating cloud shapes including cumulus, stratus, and cirrus varieties.
-* **Procedural Lightning:** Generates randomized lightning bolts with realistic branching and screen-flash effects during storms.
 * **Real-Time Moon Rendering:** Calculates and draws the exact moon illumination and terminator line based on your sensor data.
-* **Ambient Environment:** Includes wind-blown leaves, drifting fog banks, blinking airplanes, shooting stars, and rare aurora borealis effects.
+* **Ambient Environment:** Includes wind-blown leaves, drifting fog banks, randomized lightning bolts, airplanes, shooting stars and rare aurora borealis effects.
 * **Dynamic Weather Physics:** Individual particles for rain, snow, and hail with custom physics for speed, turbulence, and wobbling.
 * **Smart Battery Management:** Automatically pauses animations when the card is hidden from view and uses debounced resizing to prevent dashboard lag.